All Episodes

 The dolphins were unable to reach the food and feed themselves.

-Despite their failures in the initial series of tests, the the animals were given further opportunities to demonstrate their intelligence on land.
+Despite their failures in the initial series of tests, the animals were given further opportunities to demonstrate their intelligence on land.

 The dolphins were unable to display novel behaviors.

-They were unable to use a map to pinpoint their location on campus, so that means they have no spatial reasoning, and they were unable to complete a simple obstacle course and wall climb.
+They were unable to use a map to pinpoint their location on campus, so that means they have no spatial reasoning.

-The more the more time we gave them to complete basic land-based tests, the more pitiful their efforts became.
+The more time we gave them to complete basic land-based tests, the more pitiful their efforts became, many of them opting to bask in the sun rather than perform simple tasks.

 Many scientists believe these findings may help to explain why dolphins, for all their vaunted intelligence, have never developed technology or agriculture or harnessed the power of fire, skills still exclusively in the domain of Homo sapiens.